Albert Szent-Györgyi: Career and research

 During the 1950s Szent-Györgyi began using electron microscopes to study muscles at the subunit level.
 He received the Lasker Award in 1954.
 In 1955, he became a naturalized citizen of the United States.
-He was elected a Member of the National Academy of Sciences (NAS) in 1956.
+He was elected to the National Academy of Sciences (NAS) in 1956.

-In the late 1950s, Szent-Györgyi developed a research interest in cancer and developed ideas on applying the theories of quantum mechanics to the biochemistry (quantum biology) of cancer.
+In 1941, Szent-Györgyi developed a research interest in cancer and developed ideas on applying the theories of quantum mechanics to the biochemistry (quantum biology) of cancer.
 The death of Rath, who had acted as the financial administrator of the Institute for Muscle Research, left Szent-Györgyi in a financial mess.
-Szent-Györgyi refused to submit government grants which required him to provide minute details on exactly how he intended to spend the research dollars and what he expected to find.
-After Szent-Györgyi commented on his financial hardships in a 1971 newspaper interview, attorney Franklin Salisbury contacted him and later helped him establish a private nonprofit organization, the National Foundation for Cancer Research.
+He refused to write government grant proposals minutely specifying his research methods and expected results.
+After Szent-Györgyi commented on his financial hardships in a 1971 newspaper interview, attorney Franklin Salisbury helped him establish a private nonprofit organization, the National Foundation for Cancer Research.
 Late in life, Szent-Györgyi began to pursue free radicals as a potential cause of cancer.
 He came to see cancer as being ultimately an electronic problem at the molecular level.
-In 1974, reflecting his interests in quantum physics, he proposed the term "syntropy" replace the term "negentropy".
-Ralph Moss, a protégé of his in the years he performed his cancer research, wrote a biography entitled Free Radical: Albert Szent-Gyorgyi and the Battle over Vitamin C. Aspects of this work are an important precursor to what is now dubbed redox signaling.
+In 1974, reflecting his interests in quantum physics, he proposed the term "syntropy" to replace "negentropy".
+Ralph Moss, a protégé during his cancer research years, wrote a biography, Free Radical: Albert Szent-Gyorgyi and the Battle over Vitamin C. Aspects of his work are an important precursor to the understanding of redox signaling.

 Statement on scientific discovery

 Albert Szent-Györgyi, who realized that "a discovery must be, by definition, at variance with existing knowledge," divided scientists into two categories: the Apollonians and the Dionysians.
-He called scientific dissenters, who explored "the fringes of knowledge," Dionysians.
+He called Dionysians the scientific dissenters who explore "the fringes of knowledge".
 He wrote, "In science the Apollonian tends to develop established lines to perfection, while the Dionysian rather relies on intuition and is more likely to open new, unexpected alleys for research...The future of mankind depends on the progress of science, and the progress of science depends on the support it can find.
 Support mostly takes the form of grants, and the present methods of distributing grants unduly favor the Apollonian."